 Linda Plym is an artist and producer.
 She has developed documentary films for National Geographic Explorer, PBS and Discovery Channel, as well as video content for major broadcast networks.
 Passionate about Art, nature, travel, and adventure, she is a staunch believer in the need for universal primary education and gender equality.
 She attended the Art Institute of San Francisco and is a graduate of Skidmore College.
 After being inspired by the courageous woman of WINGS, she joined the board in 2013.
 She served as the board chair in 2016 and 2017.
 She resides with her husband and two daughters in Brooklyn.

 ISABELLE B. SILVERMAN

 Karen is a photographer who focuses primarily on event photography and private client work.
 Fine arts trained, she has exhibited worldwide.
 A passionate; traveler, sail racer and expert skier; she is also a keen side-kick on her partner John’s vintage motorcycles, and an adventurous mom to her young son.
 Karen became involved with WINGS in 2003 when she donated her services to photograph the Annual Gala.
 She was inspired by the extraordinary women she met and has been deeply involved with WINGS ever since.
 Zieff attended RISD (Rhode Island School of Design) - BFA, Brown University, and Studio Arts Center International, Florence, Italy.
-She joined the board in 2011 and became the board chair in 2012.
+She joined the board in 2011 and served as the board chair from 2012 to 2015.